Firice1269/Firic/extensions/firic/README.md

 ### Classes

-In Firic, classes can be defined by using the `class` keyword, followed by the class name, then its body (enclosed in braces).
+Classes can be defined by the `class` keyword, followed by the class's name, then its body (enclosed in braces).
 Any variables declared inside the body can be used as properties, and any functions defined inside the body can be used as methods.
-These can all be referenced by using dot notation.
+A class's traits can all be referenced by using dot notation.
 Note that the first parameter of any class method is reserved for the current class instance.
 Any example Firic code with classes will always call this parameter `self`, but it can have any name.

 Example:
 ```swift